fhariyaaaaa/Sales-forecasting-using-ARIMA-LSTM/README.md

 pip install -r requirements.txt
 Getting Started
 Before running the project, ensure you have Python 3.8+ installed on your system.
 The project relies on several libraries such as TensorFlow, Pandas, NumPy, and Matplotlib which are included in requirements.txt.

-Project Structure

-sales-forecasting-arima-lstm/
-│
-├── data/                   # Dataset files
-├── notebooks/              # Jupyter notebooks for exploration ├── src/                    # Source code for ARIMA and LSTM models │   ├── arima_model.py      # Implementation of the ARIMA model
-│   └── lstm_model.py       # Implementation of the LSTM model
-├── results/                # Generated reports and figures ├── requirements.txt        # Project dependencies
-└── README.md               # Project documentation
-Usage
-To run the forecasting models, navigate to the src/ directory and execute the following commands:

 # To run the ARIMA model
 python arima_model.py